raymondkeogh/doggystyle/README.md

 Bugs
 -------

-**Bug:** Site logo shift from left to right hand side of screen when width of screen drops below 992px.<br>
+**Bug:** Site logo shift from left to right hand side of screen when width of screen drops below 992px.
 **Fix:**  Changed position to absolute and positioned left and top to 0.

-**Bug:** Contact button in footer covers the Phone number and email section when screen goes below 578px.<br>
+**Bug:** Contact button in footer covers the Phone number and email section when screen goes below 578px.
 **Fix:** I set contact details to display:none as the footer was too cluttered.

-**Bug:** I initially used bootsraps buttons but had issues with specificity and applying styles to the class I created for button. <br>
+**Bug:** I initially used bootsraps buttons but had issues with specificity and applying styles to the class I created for button.
 **Fix:** I considered giving the body an id tag but decided copying the bootstrap button parameters and styling my own button in order create the 3d click effect using box-shadow and display properties.

-**Bug:** On creating a parallax effect for the background when scrolling rather than keeping the background fixed there is a white band being pulled up when scrolling to bottom.<br>
+**Bug:** On creating a parallax effect for the background when scrolling rather than keeping the background fixed there is a white band being pulled up when scrolling to bottom.
 **Fix:** Changed position on the ‘sales-pitch’ element from ‘absolute’ to ‘relative’.

-**Bug:** The phone number input is allowing characters even though ‘tel’ validation is set in the input.<br>
+**Bug:** The phone number input is allowing characters even though ‘tel’ validation is set in the input.
 **Fix:** Added pattern attribute inline on the telephone element to validate phone numbers.

-**Bug:** The header and footer have a gap on the right hand side. <br>
+**Bug:** The header and footer have a gap on the right hand side.
 **Fix:** Moved the footer into a div and gave the div class ".container-fluid"

-**Bug:** The footer is jumping up when reducing the screen size. <br>
+**Bug:** The footer is jumping up when reducing the screen size.
 **Fix:** I had erroneously put a media query in 'table screen size' section.
 Footer fine once code removed.

-**Bug:** After W3 Validation for CSS and HTML the gallery navigation and close buttons are missing.<br>
+**Bug:** After W3 Validation for CSS and HTML the gallery navigation and close buttons are missing.
 **Fix:** I had somehow deleted the script link for lightbox.

 **Bug:** After W3 Validation for CSS and HTML I changed a button inside a anchor tag to a form to pass the validation.
-The buttons did not click through to link.<br>
+The buttons did not click through to link.
 **Fix:** I had incorrectly placed a button inside a form when it should have been an input field.